highcharts-for-python/highcharts-stock/docs/using.rst

 .. warning::

-  Certain sections of the **Highcharts Stock for Python** library - in particular the :mod:`options.series <highcharts_stock.options.series>` classes - rely heavily on multiple inheritance.
+  Certain sections of **Highcharts Stock for Python** - in particular the :mod:`options.series <highcharts_stock.options.series>` classes - rely heavily on multiple inheritance.
 This is a known anti-pattern in Python development as it runs the risk of encountering the :term:`diamond of death` inheritance problem.
 This complicates the process of inheriting methods or properties from parent classes when properties or methods share names across multiple parents.

-  I know this is an anti-pattern, but it was a necessary one to minimize code duplication and maximize consistency.
-For that reason, I implemented it properly *despite* the anti-pattern, using some advanced Python concepts to navigate the Python MRO (Method Resolution Order) system cleanly.
+  We know this the diamond of death is an anti-pattern, but it was a necessary one to minimize code duplication and maximize consistency.
+For that reason, we implemented it properly *despite* the anti-pattern, using some advanced Python concepts to navigate the Python MRO (Method Resolution Order) system cleanly.
 However, an awareness of the pattern used may prove helpful if your code inherits from the Highcharts for Python classes.

   .. seealso::